MetaHX/Reinforcement-Learning/README.md

 > Optimization-ML, See for more detail notes on [Reading_Notes](./Reading_Notes.md)

-Contributed by Xi Lin and Zhiyuan Yang.
+Contributed by Jingjing Chen, Meng Xu and Ping Guo.